MaudBoucherit/donor_detection/insights.md

 25%:  0         50%:  0         75%:  0
 ```

-More than 75% of the respondents have not declared any capital gain nor loss.
-However, there are still people who declared big amounts of capital: the maximum values are really high, 99,999 USD for capital gain, and 4,356 USD for capital loss.
-The means are high because of those unusual values and I would advise again using the mean for those variables as it is not robust.
+More than 75% of the respondents have not declared any capital gain or loss.
+However, there are still people who declared big amounts of capital: the maximum values are high, 99,999 USD for capital gain, and 4,356 USD for capital loss.
+The means are high because of those great values, and I would advise again using the mean for those variables as it is not robust.

 ![](img/capital-gain.png) ![](img/capital-loss.png)

-We can clearly see on the density plot that most of the respondents have not declared any capital gain nor loss.
-In fact, more than 91% of the respondents have not declare capital gain, and 95% have not declared capital loss.
+We can see on the density plot that most of the respondents have not declared any capital gain or loss.
+More than 91% of the respondents have not declared a capital gain, and 95% have not declared a capital loss.
 On the other end, 0.5% have declared the maximum value of capital gain, $99,999, which explains the bump around that value on the density.

 For both variables, the distributions for "<=50k" are more dense around 0 than the ones for "<50k", and has less density on the upper tail.